goldenGR/capefier/readme.md

 **Applying the pack**

-Now u have succesfully loaded a pack (if console has no errors ofcourse lol)
+Now u have succesfully loaded a pack (if console has no errors ofcourse lol) <br>
 Now u can click the big button that says ``Apply Pack``<br>
 After doing so u will be promted with a selection of minecraft paths to install the pack to.
 If none of those fit you, you can also enter a custom location path. **Just remember the it needs to be the "minecraft" folder where the assets folder leaves in**, (e.x. ``%appdata%/.minecraft/`` **NOT** ``%appdata%/.minecraft/assets`` or any other folder)